 File a Form 18

 A Form 18 is a workers’ compensation form that signifies an official filing of a claim with the North Carolina Industrial Commission.
-They will use the information on this form to investigate your injury and communicate with your employer as they decide whether to accept or deny your claim.
+It will use the information on this form to investigate your injury and communicate with your employer as it decides whether to accept or deny your claim.

-If your workers’ compensation claim gets denied—or if you have any reason to believe it will be—you may want to speak with a lawyer right away, so that they can begin the process of helping you take the right steps to move forward with your claim Just because your employer denies your workers’ compensation claim, your case is not over.
+If your workers’ compensation claim gets denied—or if you have any reason to believe it will be—you may want to speak with a lawyer right away.
+Just because your employer denies your workers’ compensation claim, your case is not over.
 You have ways to push back against a denial and get the benefits to which you are entitled.
 Our team will help you with that process.

-To discuss your legal options and what to expect from your workers’ compensation claim in Marion, call Farmer & Morris Law, PLLC, today at (828) 286-3866.
+To discuss your legal options and what to expect from your workers’ compensation claim in Marion, call Farmer & Morris Law, PLLC, today or contact us online.

 For a free legal consultation with a workers' compensation lawyer serving Marion, call 828.286.3866